Chilli Con Carne

 Today we are going to share our yummy

-meats, ingredients and spices, what I love about this recipe is its so easy to make, low on the budget strings and will send your taste buds to another level.
+meats, ingredients and spices and what I love about this recipe is it is so easy to make, low on the budget strings and will send your taste buds to another level.

 - 2 Tbsp. olive oil.